zkutalik/ssimp_software/docu/examples.md

 `ssimp my_gwas.txt` will generate a file `output.txt` containing the imputation results.

 The column names in `my_gwas.txt` will be automatically recognized.
-See section `header recognition` in [detailed manual](https://github.com/sinarueeger/ssimp_software/blob/master/docu/manual.md).
+See section `GWAS dataset` in [detailed manual](https://github.com/sinarueeger/ssimp_software/blob/master/docu/manual.md).

 ### Use 10 cores